Bidirectional Consistency Models: Methods

 Finally, we recognize that the term $\bm{f}_{\bar{\bm{\theta}}}(\rvx+{t_{n}}\rvz, t_{n}, 0)$ in \Cref{eq:ct_loss_restate} and the term $\bm{f}_{\bar{\bm{\theta}}}(\rvx_t, t, 0)$ in \Cref{eq:soft_loss} have exactly the same form.
 Therefore, we set $t=t_n$ to reduce one forward pass.
 Putting together, we define our objective as

 where we set reweighting as $\lambda'(t_n, t_{n'}) = \sfrac{1}{|t_{n}-t_{n'}|}$ to keep the loss scale consistent.

-Regarding other training settings, encompassing the scheduler function for $N$, the sampling probability for $t_n$ (aka the noise schedule $p(n)$ in \citep{song2023consistency, song2023improved}), the EMA rate, and more, we follow \citet{song2023improved}.
-We summarize our training procedure in \Cref{alg:bct} , with more details regarding the hyperparameters in \Cref{appendix:training_settings}.
+\textbf{Training from scratch.} We can train BCM from scratch using \Cref{eq:final_loss}.
+We empirically found that all the training settings used for iCT \citep{song2023improved}, including the scheduler function for $N$, the sampling probability for $t_n$ (aka the noise schedule $p(n)$ in \citep{song2023consistency, song2023improved}), the EMA rate, and more, also works well for BCM.
+Please refer to \Cref{appendix:training_settings} for more details on these settings and hyperparameters.
+We summarize the training process in \Cref{alg:bct} and compare the training of CT, CTM, and BCT in \Cref{tab:comparison_all} in \Cref{appendix:comparison}.